antrea-io/antrea/ROADMAP.md

 which shows the Antrea information obtained from the Antrea Controller and Agent monitoring CRDs.
-Right now an Octant plugin that shows some basic Antrea Controller and Agent information is already implemented, but we are still working on the installation guide and support for displaying more information.
+Right now an Octant plugin that shows some basic Antrea Controller and Agent information is already implemented, but we are still working on the support for displaying more information.

 * **IPSec encryption**
 Enable IPSec (ESP) on the OVS VXLAN or Geneve tunnels to encrypt Pod traffic